 Prevent Blindness Georgia (PBGA) serves thousands each year across the state of Georgia with:

--Eye exams and free or low-cost glasses for 2,000+ adults in need
+-Screenings, eye exams and low-cost glasses for nearly 2,000 adults in need

--Training for 500+ public health nurses and school nurses to vision screen children
+-Training for 190+ nurses and child care providers to vision screen children

 -Public education messages and advocacy for vision issues